chiragparekh/katanamrp-php-sdk/README.md

 ## Support

-For support, please open an issue on GitHub or contact us through the [Katana support channels](https://katanamrp.com/support).
+For support, please open an issue on GitHub.

 ## Changelog